Monday, 6 April 2020

-Your application should include your name, media, country, the name of your national member association (if applicable), your e-mail address, your mobile telephone number.
+Your application should include your name, media, country, the name of your national member association (if applicable), your email address, and your mobile telephone number.

-Applications will be reviewed between 31 March-17 April 2020 by a committee with representatives from the WFSJ Office.
+Applications will be reviewed between 31 March and 17 April 2020 by a committee with representatives from the WFSJ Office.